DanielThurau/DanielThurau/README.md

 [![GitHub DanielThurau](https://img.shields.io/github/followers/DanielThurau?label=follow&style=social)](https://github.com/DanielThurau)

 I'm a Software Engineer in San Francisco building all sorts of stuff.
-Previous Amazonian.
+Previously at DFINITY and Amazon.
 Hit me up if you've got a cool project that needs help.

 ### Get In Touch